-Reinforcement learning is an area of machine learning inspired by behavioral psychology concepts of reward and punishment (Sutton & Barto, 2018).
-In reinforcement learning, the algorithm learns to optimize behaviors in an environment in order to maximize a cumulative reward signal through continuous trialand-error interactions (Mousavi et al., 2018).
-Unlike supervised learning which provides correct inputoutput pairs, reinforcement learning algorithms choose actions and discover the optimal behavior based solely on feedback in the form of reward or penalty from interactions (Garnelo et al., 2018).
+Reinforcement learning is an area of ML inspired by behavioral psychology concepts of reward and punishment (Sutton & Barto, 2018).
+In reinforcement learning, the algorithm learns to optimize behaviors in an environment in order to maximize a cumulative reward signal through continuous trial-and-error interactions (Mousavi et al., 2018).
+Unlike supervised learning which provides correct input-output pairs, reinforcement learning algorithms choose actions and discover the optimal behavior based solely on feedback in the form of reward or penalty from interactions (Garnelo et al., 2018).